zdravkov/kendo-docs/using-kendo-with-open-access.md

 ## Connecting the OData Service to a Kendo Grid

 Now all that is left to do is configure the front end.
-For now we will wire up the Orders to a KendoUI grid, but feel free to take it even further!
-KendoUI has a lot of cool features to play around with.
+For now we will wire up the Orders to a Kendo UI grid, but feel free to take it even further!
+Kendo UI has a lot of cool features to play around with.

 First thing we need to do is add a new *html* page to the project.
 So once again, right click on the project in the solution explorer, select **Add** > **New Item**, only this time choose HTML Page and name the page **default.htm** and then click **Add.**